ang-yu/cdgd/cran-comments.md

-* This is a patch release that makes the package accommodate an additional scenario.
+* This is a patch release that corrects an example.